 Why Spa Water Has a Green Tint

-Is your hot tub suffering from green spa water?
-You’re definitely not alone.
-Since this summer started we have seen over 1,000 people looking for solutions to their green hot tub water.
+If your hot tub suffering from green spa water, you’re definitely not alone.
+Every year we have thousands of people looking for solutions to their green hot tub water.

-Your spa water can be discolored due to several factors, mostly resulting from a chemical imbalance.
-Algae can be one cause of why the water in your hot tub is green, but that is normally not the reason.
+Your spa water can be discolored due to several factors, but usually a chemical imbalance is at fault.
+Algae can be a cause of green hot tub water, but that is normally not the reason.

 Some common reasons you’ll find green water in a hot tub are: